AryaMoghaddam/Netflix-Clone/README.md

 </a>
 </p>

-✅ **Step 9b: Open Astra Data Loader Importer**
+✅ **Step 9b: Opening Astra Data Loader Importer**

-- Locate the `Upload Data button` to open the Data Loader.
+- Locateing the `Upload Data button` to open the Data Loader.

 ![image](tutorial/images/import-movies-0.png?raw=true)

-✅ **Step 9c: Upload the dataset**
+✅ **Step 9c: Uploading the dataset**

-Click on the area Drag n drop a single file and look for the file `movies.csv` on your machine, this file has been downloaded in step 9b.
+Drag n drop a single file and look for the file `movies.csv` on your machine, this file has been downloaded in step 9b.

 ![image](tutorial/images/import-movies-1.png?raw=true)

-Once the file has been upload notive the `Upload Successful` message in green.
-You can now click `NEXT`
+`Upload Successful`

-✅ **Step 9d: Define target table**
+✅ **Step 9d: Defining target table**

-- Locate the field Table Name and make sure and set value to `movies_by_genre`
+- Locating the field Table Name and setting value to `movies_by_genre`

 ![image](tutorial/images/import-movies-2.png?raw=true)

-- In `Keys and Clustering` section enter `genre` as the partition key.
+- In `Keys and Clustering` -> `genre` as the partition key.

 ![image](tutorial/images/import-movies-4.png?raw=true)

-You can now click on `NEXT` to move forward.
+ `NEXT` to move forward.

-✅ **Step 9e: Define target database**
+✅ **Step 9e: Defining target database**

 ![image](tutorial/images/import-movies-3.png?raw=true)

-Select the database we are currently using:

 | Field | Value |
 | --- | --- |
 | **Target Database** | `netflix_workshop_db` |
 | **Target Keyspace** | `netflix_keyspace` |

-and click next to launch the treatment asynchronously.
+ launching the treatment asynchronously.

-✅ **Step 9f: Wait for the batch to import your data**
+✅ **Step 9f: Waiting for the batch to import data**

-After a few seconds (about 30s) ,you will get an email informing you that the batch has been scheduled.

 ![image](tutorial/images/import-movies-5.png?raw=true)

 As you can see the operation here is asynchronous.
-About a minute later your will get another email to tell you the data has been inserted.

 ![image](tutorial/images/import-movies-6.png?raw=true)

-**Congratulations the Database is SET !!!**
+**The Database is SET !!!**

 [🏠 Back to Table of Contents](#table-of-contents)

 # Part 2 - Deploy to Production

-## 1. Deploy to Netlify
+## 1. Deploying to Netlify

 - <details><summary> What does the netlify deploy button do?</summary>The Netlify deploy button will:<ul>
     <li>Create a new repository for you on Github</li>